International Students Support

 Curricular Practical Training (CPT) is a type of work authorization for F-1 students in the U.S. It is intended to provide work experience in a student’s field of study through internships, cooperative education, or other work-study programs in which the employment is an integral part of the student’s academic program and established curriculum, prior to completing the degree.

-International graduate students in GSE who meet the immigration requirements may apply for academic credit for the purposes of F-1 Curricular Practical Training (CPT).
-To be eligible for CPT, students must have completed one academic year of full-time coursework at Penn and must not have completed all of their degree requirements.
+International graduate students in GSE who meet the immigration eligibility may apply for academic credit for the purposes of F-1 curricular practical training (CPT).
+In order to be eligible for CPT, students must have already completed one academic year of course work, full-time at Penn, but have not completed all of your degree requirements.
+(There is an exception of the 1 academic year rule for graduate programs that require immediate participation.
+Please consult with Huan Yang - Associate Director & Case Manage, International Students - about this, if you would like to know more.)

 Procedures

-- Obtain an offer letter: Students must obtain an offer letter from the employer on company letterhead, signed by the employer (digital signature is acceptable), verifying the employment.
-The letter must include the number of hours the student will be working, the employment start and end dates, and the internship location (on-site or remote).
+- Obtain an offer letter: Students must obtain an offer letter from an employer on company letterhead signed by the employer (digital signature is acceptable) that will verify the work.
+The letter must include: the number of hours the student will be working, the employment start and end dates, and the internship location (on-site or remote).
 The start date must be on or after the beginning of the term, and the end date must be before the start of the next term.
 For example, summer internships must begin after the last day of the Spring term and end before the first day of the Fall term.

 - Register for GSE CPT course: